-This proposed legislation would create two new Class I felonies and a new Class 1 misdemeanor for practicing as a genetic counselor without being licensed.
+This proposed legislation would create two new Class 1 misdemeanors.
 Because these are new charges, there is no data to predict how many individuals may be charged or convicted.
 Therefore, Fiscal Research is unable to project the fiscal impact of the proposed legislation on the criminal justice system.